tonytvo/blog-generator/content/blog/art-of-war/index.md

 # Terrain
-- Sometimes an army is exposed to calamities, not arising from natural causes, but from faults for which the general is responsible.
+- Sometimes, an army is exposed to calamities, not from natural causes, but from faults for which the general is responsible.
 These are: flight; insubordination; collapse; ruin; disorganization; rout.
-- Regard your soldiers as your children, and they will follow you into the deepest valleys; look on them as your own beloved sons, and they will stand by you even unto death.
+- Regard your soldiers as your children, and they will follow you into the deepest valleys; look on them as your beloved sons, and they will stand by you even unto death.
-- If we know that our own men are in a condition to attack, but are unaware that the enemy is not open to attack, we have gone only halfway toward victory.
-If we know that the enemy is open to attack, but are unaware that our own men are not in a condition to attack, we have gone only halfway toward victory.
-If we know that the enemy is open to attack, and also know that our men are in a condition to attack, but are unaware that the nature of the ground makes fighting impracticable, we have still gone only halfway toward victory.
+- If we know that our men are in a condition to attack but are unaware that the enemy is not open to attack, we have gone only halfway toward victory.
+If we know that the enemy is open to attack but are unaware that our men are not in a condition to attack, we have gone only halfway toward victory.
+If we know that the enemy is open to attack and that our men are in a condition to attack but are unaware that the nature of the ground makes fighting impracticable, we have still gone only halfway toward victory.
 - If you know the enemy and you know yourself, your victory will not stand in doubt;